Mission

 1. Develop greater cultural acuity among our graduating PAs: The program is committed to inspiring graduates who understand the impact of cultural awareness on patient care.

-2. Curriculum development: The program strives to develop a curriculum that provides adequate foundation of knowledge and skills required for entry-level practice as a PA.
+2. Deliver a curriculum that provides adequate foundation of knowledge and skills required for entry-level practice as a PA.

-3. Students will be prepared to successfully pass the Physician Assistant National Certifying Exam (PANCE) on first attempt, with a program benchmark of first time pass rates higher than the national average.
+3. Prepare students to successfully pass the Physician Assistant National Certifying Exam (PANCE) on first attempt

 4. Create and maintain exceptional interprofessional education (IPE) and collaboration opportunities that will prepare our students to be effective on an interdisciplinary team after graduation.